 Yes really.
-As per the agreement between the Culture Ministry and the Secretariat of State for Tourism in 2009, one of the satellite buildings of palace is being turned into a luxury hotel.
+As per the agreement between the Culture Ministry and the Secretariat of State for Tourism in 2009, one of the palace’s satellite buildings is being turned into a luxury hotel.
 The Hotel du Grand Controle, the traditional home of the chateau’s treasurers, is to be converted into a “luxury hotel,” Jean-Jacques Aillagon, president of the Chateau de Versailles, said Tuesday.

 The palace, a UNESCO World Heritage site deemed one of the crowning achievements of 18th-century French art, is one of Europe’s most popular tourist attractions.
 Famed for its Hall of Mirrors and home to the French court from 1682, the complex was transformed and expanded under the Sun King Louis XIV into a monument to royal grandeur and absolutism.
-It remained the official seat of power until the French Revolution in 1789, when Marie-Antoinette fled the palace via a secret passage.
+It remained the official seat of power until the French Revolution in 1789 when Marie-Antoinette fled the palace via a secret passage.

-Ivy will pay for the renovation works, estimated at 5.5 million euros (7.3 million dollars), which will be led by historic monuments architect-in-chief Frederic Didier.
+Ivy will pay for the renovation works, estimated at 5.5 million euros (7.3 million dollars), led by historic monuments architect-in-chief Frederic Didier.
 The palace, ordered by Louis XV and is considered a jewel of French patrimony.
 The opening of the 23-bedroom establishment, in which some rooms will look out onto the “Orangerie” – the chateau’s elaborate greenhouse – or the Swiss ornamental lake, is planned for late 2011.